Fear, Anxiety, Aggression

 I’ll explain what’s happening (and what isn’t), how to avoid challenging situations right away, and simple ways to make life safer and easier for both of you.

-I’ll also share a few select enrichment items, to support better behavior right away, along with helpful handouts.
+I may share a select enrichment item or two, to support better behavior right away, along with helpful handouts.

-I will also outline the best ways to use enrichment and skills training, should you decide to go forward to achieve long-lasting behavior changes.
+We’ll discuss the skills your dog can learn, should you decide to go forward to achieve long-lasting behavior changes.
 And I will follow up later by e-mail to check on your progress.

 Consults can take place by Zoom or in person at your home (extra fee for travel outside Talbot).